 The newest trails help visitors explore the Morere district in Northern Hawke’s Bay and the heritage areas of Havelock North.

 The trails are aimed at guiding visitors around cultural, historical and other interesting highlights, helping them discover the ‘real’ Hawke’s Bay.

 They are popular because visitors can do all, or part, of a trail in their own time, any time of the year, using information brochures and trail signs to guide them.
 Best of all, the trails are a free activity.

 One of our proudest achievements is that this tremendous work developing trails throughout New Zealand has been accomplished almost exclusively through volunteer efforts, fundraising and sheer determination.

-To arrange the supply of Heritage Trails pamphlets for events and bus trips contact:
+To arrange for the supply of Heritage Trail pamphlets for events and bus trips contact: